HaskSy/Lucida/lucida-obsidian/Design/Spec Walkthrough (first iteration).md

 	> I'd rather not to touch this, right now, because it's not really that important
 ### Slice Type

-- [ ] #DESIGNQ How should optics work with Range types?
+- [ ] #DESIGNQ How should optics work with Slice types?
 	> I'd rather not to touch this, right now, because it's not really that important

 ### Function Type